jason-witter/sample_app-1/README.md

 end
 ```

-Now we can make the same for like this:
+This allows us to make the same form with fewer lines of code like this:

 ```ruby
 # views/address/new.html.erb